 Where to apply: Check out job search engines such as Indeed, stay updated on different Tourism Boards of various countries or check out jobs at Pavilion Agency.

 Skills: Differs per job from social media and marketing skills to promote tourism to skills for doing maintenance, cleaning, or managing a property.

 2) Work at Disney

-Disney is all about bringing joy and happiness to peoples lives.
-And if that environment is something you love working in and maybe also live close to a Disney park than working for Disney is something you can consider in retirement.
+Disney is all about bringing joy and happiness to people’s lives.
+And if that environment is something you love working in and maybe also live close to a Disney park then working for Disney is something you can consider in retirement.

-There are different jobs at Disney from a guide, waiter, bartender, resort greeter, attraction attendant, selling tickets, be a character or character attendant, photographer, crowd control, first-aid assistant to a gift shop employee.
+There are different jobs at Disney from a guide, waiter, bartender, resort greeter, attraction attendant, selling tickets, character or character attendant, photographer, crowd control, and first-aid assistant to a gift shop employee.
 Disney has probably jobs that suit every retiree.